npryce/adr-tools/doc/adr/0005-help-comments.md

 There's no automated check that the help text is up to date.
 The tests do not work well as documentation for users, and the help text is not easily cross-checked against the code.

+This won't work if any subcommands are not implemented as scripts that use '#' as a comment character.